 For lightweight project usage with up to 10,000 GPU/h per half year - GPUs implemented at FZJ

 The HAICORE resource allocation is set up through the voucher system, compute projects must be submitted there.
 These are the required steps:

 Make sure that your code makes good use of the GPUs: On Juwels Booster, one of the fastest supercomputer in Europe, your job will be assigned at least one full compute node with four GPUs.
 If you use only one, the usage of four will be deducted from your account.

 Any work performed on the HAICORE@FZJ partition should be appropriately cited:

 "This work was supported by the Helmholtz Association's Initiative and Networking Fund on the HAICORE@FZJ partition."

-If a proposal exceeds 5000 GPU hours or is over one year, it will be redirected to the already well established tier 1/2 project allocation process.
+If a proposal exceeds 10,000 GPU hours, it will be redirected to the already well established tier 1 and tier 2 project allocation process.
 The Helmholtz AI consultant teams can provide support for the application process via the voucher system.

 The HAICORE ramp-up policy contains all relevant information for accessing the resources during HAICORE’s ramp-up phase.
 If you have any further questions, we are happy to help!
 Send us an e-mail to contactnoSp@email@example.com.